 There are various ways to cut something out in Illustrator.
 This depends on whether your object is a vector, an image, a line, a graphic, or part of the graphic.
 Each object requires a different method that may lead to different results.

 How you cut something in Illustrator also depends on which part of your graphic you’d like to cut and the eventual result you’d like to achieve.
 For example, the method of cutting a new shape from another shape may be different from cutting a side of the shape.
+Cutting something may also be different from cropping an image on Adobe Illustrator.
 In this article, we will explore the various methods to reach different outcomes.

 Where is the Cutting Tool in Illustrator